 Allegra practices entertainment law and works so hard – catering to every possible need that her clients throw at her, ranging from lending a sympathetic ear to their problems to bailing them out of jail.

-She has been dating her boyfriend of two years, Brandon, but he claims that he has had a traumatic experience of being forced to marry his first wife and that he is still in the midst of dispute with his estranged wife over their properties, so he’s yet to be ready to break the status quo, which worries Allegra whether she has – once again – picked a wrong guy who fails to make a commitment.
+She has been dating her boyfriend for two years, Brandon, but he claims that he has had a traumatic experience of being forced to marry his first wife and that he is still in the midst of dispute with his estranged wife over their properties, so he’s yet to be ready to break the status quo, which worries Allegra whether she has – once again – picked a wrong guy who fails to make a commitment.

 One day, she goes on a business trip to New York then meets a very attractive writer, Jeff Hamilton.
 They fall in love instantly and then …

 It’s quite an entertaining read.
 I didn’t imagine that I would get so invested in the story as much as I did the first time.

 As it’d been four years (quite a long time, isn’t it?) since I last read it, so everything might have felt so fresh.

 That doesn’t mean I adore everything about this book; I did have some issues particularly with the character descriptions.